 In the meantime, you are strongly advised to be highly proactive about finding a new job and maintaining intensive communication with the court during your search.
 Once you’ve secured employment, you must continue paying child support with physical checks until the payments can be taken directly from your wages.
 Be prepared for the payment amounts to increase to account for your time spent unemployed.

 Modifications to Child Support Orders in NC and SC

 If you’ve found yourself truly unable to make anything work and simply cannot pay your child support, it is your responsibility to notify the court.
-Your child support order can only be changed upon your request for modification.
+Your child support order can only be changed upon your request for modification of court orders.
 A lawyer can help you file this promptly so you aren’t late on any payments.

 In NC and SC, courts will usually allow you to amend your child support order if there has been a significant change in your financial standing since the order was issued.
 More specifically, these states require that your ability to pay must be diminished by 15% or more to qualify for child support adjustment.
 Modifications are usually made through mediation.

 Consult With Qualified Child Support Lawyers in NC and SC